FRCTeam1672/2025-Robot/README.md

 # Team 1672 REEFSCAPE

-The current work-in-progress codebase which we used for the 2025 FIRST Robotics Competition Game, REEFSCAPE, based on the YAGSL-Example project.
+The codebase which we used for the 2025 FIRST Robotics Competition Game, REEFSCAPE, based on the YAGSL-Example project, for 1672's Robot, Nautilus.

 Electrical Robot Specifications:
 * SDS MK4i Modules